 There are a few golden rules when it comes to curly hair, regardless of whether you have gentle waves or Afro hair.
 Follow our guidelines below to make the most of your beautiful curls.

 Generally speaking, curly hair lacks moisture, and washing it everyday could strip it of much-needed oils.
 Instead, washing every three days or so is usually best for curls.
 That being said, every head of hair is different, so make sure you experiment to see what works best for you and your lifestyle.

 Look for specific ingredients

 When choosing your shampoo and conditioner, look for essential oils to lock in moisture and reduce frizz.
 Try to avoid deep cleansing treatments that will reduce the moisture in your hair - and therefore increase the level of frizz.
-Macadamia Nut Shampoo is designed to give thirsty hair a boost - but remember, you don’t need to use it every day!
+Advanced Techniques Fabulous Curls Shampoo is designed to give thirsty hair a boost - but remember, you don’t need to use it every day!

 Never brush your hair

 Resist the urge to regularly brush curly hair - this usually only results in a frizzy, triangular look.
 Instead, once you’ve applied conditioner in the shower, you can comb your hair either with your fingers or our Pro Vent Brush that has been specifically designed with curly hair in mind.

 Give your hair a moisture boost on a weekly basis with an intensive hair cream, like the Advanced Techniques Fabulous Curls Curling Cream.
 Slather it into your locks, make a cup of tea or pour a glass of wine, and let it work its magic for five minutes before washing off.
 This 5 minute routine will have your curly locks feeling softer, stronger and well protected.